linn-s-h/GardenParadise/README.txt

 ii) Create a virtual environment by loading all the required packages contained in the file requirements.txt
 	pip install -r requirements-txt / py -m pip install -r requirements.txt

-iii) Update config.py in the GUI folder by changing the following values:
+iii) Update config.py in the GUI folder by changing the following variables:
 	DB_HOST
 	DB_USER
 	DB_PASSWORD